DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | London                        | £39,864 | £50,935  |
 | Rest of England and Wales     | £38,690 | £41,604  |

+Table caption: Annual salary ranges for senior teachers by area

 ### Leading practitioner salaries

 If you’re an established and exceptional teacher, and regularly show the highest standards of classroom teaching, you can be put onto a higher pay scale.